maxxiimo/the-front-end-manifesto/foundation-styles.md

     @import "media_queries";
     @import "mixins";

-I use Compass and recommend that you do to.
-I also include a base set of media queries and a blank file to place mixins in.
-It's just a starter set and can be tweaked however you want.
+Major mixins such as Compass and homebrewed mixins.
+Included in our starter CSS is a base set of media queries (to be discussed in [Chapter 3 - Media Queries][Media Queries]) and a blank file to place mixins into.

-If you do not plan to use Compass, remove the import.

     /* RESETS
     ============================================================================ */
-    @import "boilerplate/h5bp_normalize_v101";
-    // @import "compass/reset";
-    // The following can be found at https://github.com/maxxiimo/base-resets.
-    // @import "normalize";
-    // @import "reset_meyer";
+    @import "boilerplate/h5bp_normalize_v102";

     // To counter normalize indentation of lists. ol, ul {
       padding-left: 0;
     }

-I include four major reset styles in my application file and uncomment the one I plan to use for a particular project.
+HTML5 Boilerplate version of normalize.css.
+Notice the ad hoc code following the import?
+Feel free to add code anywhere throughout *application.scss*.
+Rules of CSS precedence apply here.

     /* BASIC STRUCTURE
     ============================================================================ */
     @import "desktop/layout";

-Use a "layout" section to style major elements and component areas such as html and body tags, or header and footer areas.
+Use "basic structure" section to style major elements and component areas such as html and body tags, or header and footer areas.

     /* TYPOGRAPHY
     ============================================================================ */